Internet Defamation

 Most every Internet defamation case I handle starts with such a moment.
 Not nearly so dramatic, of course, and there are no deaths involved if the defendant doesn’t listen to me, but the concept of a choice is the same.

 Most of my defamation clients aren’t seeking money initially; they just want the bad guy to stop defaming them.
-My marching orders are usually just to get the person to take down the comments.
+My marching orders are usually just to get the person to take down the false comments.
 So I write to the bad guy, explaining that this does not need to go any further.
 He strayed from the path and said and did some things he shouldn’t have, but if he just takes down the posts and walks away, “that will be the end of it.”

 That is the moment in time.
 I am affording the prospective defendant the opportunity to avoid sending his life in a bad direction.
 I am less of an advocate and more of a caregiver, just trying to convince the patient to stop engaging in self-destructive behavior.
 But he makes the ultimate decision whether to accept that help, or to continue on his path.